-Alex Murdaugh sobs as expert says son was shot in back of head at point blank range
+Alex Murdaugh sobs as experts say son was shot in back of head at point blank range

-Alex Murdaugh rocks and sobs as pathologist says son was shot in back of head at point blank range
+Alex Murdaugh rocks and sobs as defence experts say son was shot in back of head at point blank range

-Jurors were shown gruesome photos from Maggie and Paul’s autopsies as defence sought to pick holes in prosecution’s case
+Crime scene analyst Tim Palmbach testified that the evidence supports the theory that there were two shooters while jurors were shown gruesome photos from Maggie and Paul’s autopsies

-Alex Murdaugh sobbed and rocked back and forth as a forensic pathologist gave gruesome testimony detailing how his son Paul was shot in the back of the head at point blank range.
+Alex Murdaugh sobbed and rocked back and forth as two defence experts gave gruesome testimony detailing how his son Paul was shot in the back of the head at point blank range.

-Dr Jonathan Eisenstat was called as a witness for Mr Murdaugh’s defence team on Monday morning, where he cast doubts on evidence previously presented by witnesses for the state.
+Forensic pathologist Dr Jonathan Eisenstat and crime scene analyst Tim Palmbach were called as witnesses for Mr Murdaugh’s defence team on Monday morning, where they both cast doubts on the prosecution’s theory of how the murders unfolded.

-Dr Eisenstat, a forensic pathologist, testified that the killer held a 12-gauge shotgun to the back of Paul’s head and pulled the trigger, with the force pushing the 22-year-old’s brain out of his skull.
+Both experts testified that the killer held a shotgun to the back of Paul’s head and pulled the trigger, with the force causing the 22-year-old’s brain to “explode” out of his skull.

+“This explosive nature… you never see that unless you have a high-energy source contact wound,” testified Mr Palmbach.

+The crime scene analyst and expert in blood spatter analysis, who has previously worked on the infamous Michael Peterson “Staircase case”, said that “seeing that head in the position it was, that is a contact wound from an high energy source weapon” like a shotgun.

-The person pulling the trigger would have been covered in the victim’s blood and other bodily substances, he said.
+Because the shot was fired at point blank range – meaning the killer would also have had to be close to the 22-year-old when they pulled the trigger – the assailant would have been covered in the victim’s blood and other bodily substances, he said.

+“A lot” of blood would have sprayed onto the killer’s face, head and upper body and collected in their hair, he said.

+Dr Eisenstat testified that the barrel of the gun would also have been jammed up with biological matter such as brain, blood and skull.

-Maggie and Paul were both gunned down at the Murdaugh’s Moselle hunting estate in Islandton, South Carolina, back on 7 June 2021.
+Maggie and Paul were both gunned down at the family’s Moselle hunting estate in Islandton, South Carolina, back on 7 June 2021.

-Paul, 22, was shot twice with a shotgun as he stood in the feed room of the kennels, with the second bullet blowing his brain from his skull.
+Paul, 22, was shot twice with a 12-gauge shotgun as he stood in the feed room of the kennels, with the second bullet blowing his brain from his skull.

 Maggie, 52, was shot five times with a .300 Blackout semiautomatic rifle as she tried to flee from her killer.

-In Colleton County Courthouse in Walterboro on Monday, jurors were shown gruesome photos and diagrams of Maggie and Paul’s autopsies as the defence sought to pick holes in the prosecution’s case and sow doubts in the quality of the entire murder investigation.
+In Colleton County Courthouse in Walterboro on Monday, jurors were shown gruesome photos and diagrams from Maggie and Paul’s autopsies as the defence sought to pick holes in the prosecution’s case and sow doubts in the quality of the entire murder investigation.

-Dr Eisenstat testified that – while he agreed with some parts – he disagreed with some of the conclusions reached by Dr Ellen Riemer when she performed autopsies on the bodies of the two victims.
+Dr Eisenstat testified that – while he agreed with some things – he disagreed with some of the conclusions reached by Dr Ellen Riemer when she performed autopsies on the bodies of the two victims.

 He said that he agreed with Dr Reimer about Paul’s first gunshot wound, where the killer shot him in the chest from around three feet away.

-This caused Paul to be “bent over” and the killer shot him a second time with the gun pressed against his head, he testified.
+But, this caused Paul to be “bent over” and the killer then shot him a second time with the gun pressed against his head, he testified.

 Dr Eisenstat described the second gunshot as a “textbook” contact wound to the skull which then caused gunshot pellets to travel through his neck and into his shoulder.

+The head wound was an entrance and not an exit wound, he testified.

-This contradicted Dr Reimer who testified to the exact opposite: that the bullet entered his shoulder and neck first, travelling up to his brain.
+This contradicted Dr Reimer who testified to the exact opposite: that the shooter fired from outside the feed room and the bullet entered his shoulder and neck first, travelling up to his brain.

+Dr Eisenstat told the court that he believes Dr Riemer was “wrong” about the fatal shot that caused Paul’s brain to detach from his skull.

+On Maggie’s wounds, Dr Eisenstat testified that he agreed with Dr Reimer on four of the five gunshot wounds.

 As the graphic photos of his wife and son’s bodies were shown in court, Mr Murdaugh became emotional, wiping tears from his eyes and rocking back and forth.

+This clothing does not match the white short-sleeved t-shirt and shorts he is seen wearing in police bodycam footage in the aftermath of the murders.

+Questions had already been raised about this outfit as multiple law enforcement officials have testified that Mr Murdaugh and his clothing were “clean from head to toe” and no blood was found on the t shirt – despite his claims that he had touched the bloody bodies of his wife and son.

-The defence witness also raised doubts about the way that the time of death was determined by Colleton County Coroner Richard Harvey.
+During Monday morning’s testimony, Dr Eisenstat also raised doubts about the time of death determined by Colleton County Coroner Richard Harvey.

 Mr Harvey previously testified for the defence that he estimated the time of death of the two victims at around 9pm – by putting his hand under their armpits to feel for temperature.